 “I became interested in accounting because it has become very data driven.
 I love working with and manipulating data, and I’ve also always been interested in finance.
 I figured that the modern accountant would have to have a combination of data analytics skills, as well as the traditional accounting skills.
 So, that’s what really interested me.”

 What attracted you to UND’s online Master of Accountancy program?

 “I was attracted to UND’s online Master of Accountancy program mainly due to its flexibility (online format), its cost relative to other schools, and the fact that it is AACSB accredited.
 Those three things were what I really focused on when looking for schools.”

-To continue reading about Dexter’s story, including why he would recommend the program to others, click here.
+Continue reading Dexter’s story, including why he would recommend the online MAcc program to others.